benoitc/dnssd_erlang/README.md

 unicast DNS over the internet.
 In the later case if the service is running behind a NAT gateway Bonjour will only advertise it if a port forward can be negotiated via NAT-PMP or uPNP (which is attempted automatically).

-### Development Status

-The API and functionality provided aren't yet set in stone but will be locked down before release 1.0.

 ### Prerequisites